Chernobyl Exclusion Zone

 The Reactor

-Reactor 4 is covered by the New Safe Confinement, a 108-metre high steel arch completed in 2016 and costing over 1.5 billion euros from an international fund.
-It was slid over the old crumbling sarcophagus on rails and is designed to last 100 years.
-The approach to the reactor is on a set path and your dosimeter will tick noticeably faster as you near the structure, but the dose received by visitors is comparable to a short-haul flight.
+Reactor 4 is now covered by the New Safe Confinement: a 108-metre steel arch completed in 2016, costing over 1.5 billion euros from an international fund, slid over the crumbling original sarcophagus on rails.
+It is designed to last 100 years.
+As you approach, your dosimeter will register noticeably higher – but the total dose received by visitors on a standard authorised tour is roughly 2 to 5 microsieverts, comparable to a short-haul flight.
+The average chest X-ray delivers 100 microsieverts.

 Practical Details (Pre-War)